GovReady/govready-q/docs/source/configure_db.md

 ## Setting Up Postgres

-These instructions assume a separate database server and web server.
+These instructions assume a separate database server and webapp server.

 ### On the database server